-STEP, the teen-focused foster care arm of Lutheran Family Services, trains foster families to help transition teens in foster care into adulthood.
-Teens in foster care are among the most vulnerable youth in our community and the STEP program was created to assist foster teens as well as their foster families with their transition to independence.
+STEP, the teen-focused foster care arm of Lutheran Family Services Rocky Mountains, trains foster families to help transition teens in foster care into adulthood.
+Teens in foster care are among the most vulnerable youth in our community.
+For this reason, our STEP program assists teens in foster care and their foster families with their transition to independence.

 “Being a foster parent is hard, but being in foster care is harder.”

-As partners and resources for teens in the child welfare system, STEP teaches successful habits by placing teens in supportive foster homes and gradually increasing their responsibilities.
+As a partner and resource for teens in the child welfare system, STEP teaches successful habits by placing teens in supportive foster homes and gradually increasing their responsibilities.
 This includes completing chores, earning an allowance and potentially getting a job, all in the hopes of helping move the teens toward supported independence.

 How STEP works